Pte

 My story

 Albert Henry Bailey was born on June 6, 1895, in Portfield, Chichester, Sussex, and remained the only son of Henry Bailey and Charlotte Cheetam.
-Before enlisting in the British Army, he was a carpenter.
+Before joining the British Army, he worked as a carpenter.
 On September 21, 1914, Albert enlisted and was assigned to the 1/4th Battalion, Royal Sussex Regiment.
-On July 12, 1916, he was transferred to the 12th (Service) Battalion (2nd South Down), Royal Sussex Regiment and began his service in both France and Belgium.
+On July 12, 1916, he was transferred to the 12th Battalion, Royal Sussex Regiment (116th Brigade, 39th Division) and began his service in both France and Belgium.

 Sources 5